Jim Henson's Bear in the Big Blue House: Gameplay

-In Bear in the Big Blue House, the player plays as Ojo and explores the House to collect presents and puzzle pieces to complete a Birthday Picture.
-The game features two modes: Adventure, in which the player explores the House to find individual characters to complete seven minigames and obtain pieces, and Activity, in which players can complete minigames on their own.
-Each minigame has two difficulty modes, and span simple games involving mazes, catching, and simple memory tests.
+In Bear in the Big Blue House, the player controls Ojo and explores the House to collect presents and jigsaw puzzle pieces to complete a Birthday Picture.
+The game features two modes: Adventure, in which the player explores the House to locate individual characters to complete seven minigames and obtain pieces, and Activity, in which the player can complete minigames on their own.
+Each minigame has two difficulty modes, and span simple games involving mazes, catching, and memory tests.

 Reception

-Bear in the Big Blue House received lukewarm reviews.
+Bear in the Big Blue House received mixed reviews.
 Writing for Game Boy Xtreme, John Hagerty praised the game for its "nice graphics and variety of challenges on offer", although noting as a children's game "none of the sub-games are particularly difficult" and it "won't appeal to anyone old enough to read this review".
-Total Advance concurred the game would provide "a good few hours of educational fun" to its "definite target audience" of young children, sardonically noting the game was not for anyone "old enough to go to the toilet without help".
+Total Advance concurred the game would provide "a good few hours of educational fun" to its "definite target audience" of young children, sardonically noting it was not for anyone "old enough to go to the toilet without help".